ben-mays/effective-robot/README.md

 * Test: `make test` - runs all tests
 * Challenge: `make challenge` - launches two containers, one for the server and one for the challenge runner.
 See below for an example run.

 [![asciicast](https://asciinema.org/a/tMlSYzPE85eGI3dlZe7upi1Ks.svg)](https://asciinema.org/a/tMlSYzPE85eGI3dlZe7upi1Ks)

+There are 3 exported packages:

-A basic client library is provided under `client/`.
+* A basic client library:`github.com/ben-mays/effective-robot/client`.
+* The API server: `github.com/ben-mays/effective-robot/server`
+* The kitchen service: `github.com/ben-mays/effective-robot/kitchen`

+Additionally, `runner` contains the code for executing the challenge.

 You can configure the server, and client, by modifying configuration files under `config/`.
 The configuration file loaded is determined by the enviornment variable `SERVICE_ENV`.
 If no environment is set, the default is `development` (e.g. the default is `config/development.yaml`).